Track Azure Databricks machine learning experiments with MLflow and Azure Machine Learning

 Note

-The value of azureml_mlflow_uri was obtained in the same way it was demostrated in Set MLflow Tracking to only track in your Azure Machine Learning workspace
+The value of azureml_mlflow_uri was obtained in the same way as described in Set MLflow tracking to only track in your Azure Machine Learning workspace.

-For a complete example about this scenario please check the example Training models in Azure Databricks and deploying them on Azure Machine Learning.
+For a complete example of this scenario, see Training models in Azure Databricks and deploying them on Azure Machine Learning.

-Deploying and consuming models registered in Azure Machine Learning
+Deploy and consume models registered in Azure Machine Learning

 Models registered in Azure Machine Learning Service using MLflow can be consumed as:

-• An Azure Machine Learning endpoint (real-time and batch): This deployment allows you to leverage Azure Machine Learning deployment capabilities for both real-time and batch inference in Azure Container Instances (ACI), Azure Kubernetes (AKS) or our Managed Inference Endpoints.
+• An Azure Machine Learning endpoint (real-time and batch).
+This deployment allows you to use Azure Machine Learning deployment capabilities for both real-time and batch inference in Azure Container Instances, Azure Kubernetes, or Managed Inference Endpoints.

-• MLFlow model objects or Pandas UDFs, which can be used in Azure Databricks notebooks in streaming or batch pipelines.
+• MLFlow model objects or Pandas user-defined functions (UDFs), which can be used in Azure Databricks notebooks in streaming or batch pipelines.

 Deploy models to Azure Machine Learning endpoints

-You can leverage the azureml-mlflow plugin to deploy a model to your Azure Machine Learning workspace.
-Check How to deploy MLflow models page for a complete detail about how to deploy models to the different targets.
+You can use the azureml-mlflow plugin to deploy a model to your Azure Machine Learning workspace.
+For more information about how to deploy models to the different targets How to deploy MLflow models.

 Important

 Models need to be registered in Azure Machine Learning registry in order to deploy them.
-If your models happen to be registered in the MLflow instance inside Azure Databricks, you will have to register them again in Azure Machine Learning.
-If this is you case, please check the example Training models in Azure Databricks and deploying them on Azure Machine Learning
+If your models are registered in the MLflow instance inside Azure Databricks, register them again in Azure Machine Learning.
+For more information, see Training models in Azure Databricks and deploying them on Azure Machine Learning

-Deploy models to ADB for batch scoring using UDFs
+Deploy models to Azure Databricks for batch scoring using UDFs

 You can choose Azure Databricks clusters for batch scoring.
-By leveraging Mlflow, you can resolve any model from the registry you are connected to.
-You will typically use one of the following two methods:
+By using Mlflow, you can resolve any model from the registry you're connected to.
+You usually use one of the following methods:

 • If your model wasn't trained or built with Spark libraries, either use mlflow.pyfunc.load_model or mlflow.<flavor>.load_model to load the model in the cluster driver.
-Notice that in this way, any parallelization or work distribution you want to happen in the cluster needs to be orchestrated by you.
-Also, notice that MLflow doesn't install any library your model requires to run.
+You need to orchestrate any parallelization or work distribution you want to happen in the cluster.
+MLflow doesn't install any library your model requires to run.
 Those libraries need to be installed in the cluster before running it.

 The following example shows how to load a model from the registry named uci-heart-classifier and used it as a Spark Pandas UDF to score new data.